-The U.S. Is Leaving The U.N.
-Human Rights Council & Here's What That Actually Means
+The U.S. Just Quit The U.N.
+Human Rights Council — Here's What It Means

 It looks like America is out.
 On Tuesday, the U.S. withdrew from the UN Human Rights Council, after prior reports indicated that President Trump's administration would do so.
 CNN reported that rumors of the withdrawal on early Tuesday had already elicited outcry from non-governmental organizations that learned about the potential withdrawal.

 On Tuesday, Secretary of State Mike Pompeo delivered the announcement along with United States Ambassador to the United Nations, Nikki Haley, in a joint address.
 Their speech had harsh words for the council.
 Haley called the body "hypocritical and self-serving," and criticized it as "a protector of human right abusers and cesspool of political bias."
 She also said the UN Human Rights Council was "not worthy of its name."